Williamson scores 37 points, Pelicans beat 76ers 101-94

 CHAOS ON THE COURT

-Typical of a sloppy first half was a wild sequence when Simmons knocked a pass from the Pelicans’ Eric Bledsoe all the way to the other end of the court but saved it to Ingram as he jumped over the baseline.
+Typical of a sloppy first half was a wild sequence when Ben Simmons knocked a pass from the Pelicans’ Eric Bledsoe all the way to the other end of the court but saved it to Ingram as he jumped over the baseline.
 Ingram then collided with teammate Stephen Adams after crossing midcourt.
 Adams dove on the floor to corral the loose ball in traffic and passed from a prone position to Bledsoe, who fed Jaxson Hayes for a dunk on an alley oop.

 TIP-INS

 76ers: Embiid had his lowest points total since scoring nine against Miami on Jan.
-14. … The 76ers went 11 for 31 on 3-pointers.
+14. He went back on the court after the game and worked on his shot for nearly 15 minutes. … The 76ers went 11 for 31 on 3-pointers.

 Pelicans: After missing seven games with an injury to his left hit and returning to play the past three, Lonzo Ball sat out with a right hip problem.